 - The parish of Great Catworth (or Catworth) was part of the St Neots Union (for Poor Law administration).

-- Births and Deaths registered in the St. Neots Union Workhouse (1913 - 1952) are available, as fiche set D11, from the Huntingdonshire FHS.
+- Births and Deaths registered in the St. Neots Union Workhouse (1913 - 1952) are available, as fiche set D11, from the Cambridgeshire and Huntingdonshire FHS.

 - Population in 1801 - 386.